microsoft/BikeSharing360_SingleContainer/README.md

 ## Demo Steps

 ### Open and run the project within a container, making live changes
-1. Clone and open this repo locally using Visual Studio 2017
+1. Clone the before docker branch and open this repo locally using Visual Studio 2017
-2. Right Click the project and choose **Add** -> **Docker Project Support**
+2. Right Click the project and choose **Add** -> **Docker Support**
 3. F5 - or click the |> Start Debugging, with Docker as the target
 4. Open Views\Home\Index.cshtml
 5. Add some text, such as "Come see what we've got" to the end of "...throughout New York City and Seattle."
 6. Save Index.cshtml
 7. Refresh the page in the browser
+8. Voila, you've now run a .NET Core app in a Linux container and made a change without having to rebuild or re-run the container image.

 ### Publish to Azure App Services

-**Note:** *For Visual Studio 2017 RC, the Azure Container Registry and Azure App Service MUST be int he same region.*

 1. Right Click on the project and choose **Publish**
 2. Create a new profile